San Juan Guarita: Resources

-Due to its elevation from the sea level.
-San Juan Guarita provides the conditions for coffee plantation.
-Beans and Corn crops can not miss, since they are part of the culture in the whole country.
-As the rest of the department, San Juan Guarita has electricity and mobile communications services.
+Due to its elevation from the sea level, San Juan Guarita provides conditions for coffee plantations.
+Beans and corn crops are also primary crops.
+As does the rest of the department, San Juan Guarita has electricity and mobile communications services.
 Internet access is found in the mayor's office.
-In some houses, people sell gasoline and diesel fuel.
-There are several groceries stores.
+There are several groceries stores; gasoline and diesel fuel is available privately.

 Population

 Mestizos (Spanish/Amerindian mixed) are the majority in this municipality.